HomeSite Map

 Recording History

 Since The Beatles were very familiar with "Words Of Love" having performed it regularly in their early years, they thought to resurrect the song one time for BBC radio on July 16th, 1963.
-They recorded the song at BBC Paris Studio in London between 8:45 and 10:30 pm with Terry Henebery producing, this recording being broadcast on August 20th, 1963 between 5 and 5:29 pm on the tenth edition of their radio show "Pop Go The Beatles."
+They recorded the song at BBC Paris Studio in London between 8:45 and 10:30 pm with Terry Henebery acting as producer, this recording being broadcast on August 20th, 1963 between 5 and 5:29 pm on the tenth edition of their radio show "Pop Go The Beatles."

 In the final half hour of this recording day they recorded the last of these eight songs, Buddy Holly's "Words Of Love."
 Although they were no doubt tired by this time, you can't tell by the results.
 They recorded the song live, vocals and all, in two takes.
 "Take two" was the keeper and onto this they decided to add some overdubs to sweeten it up, this making the result "take three."